JaseungKu/Klayout-JK/README.md

 Fourth, click on "PCell" tab to enter parameters.

 4. MakeTromboneCPW
 This macro creates a PCell for a trombone-shaped CPW alone.
 The cell origin is automatically centered.
-The usage is the same as MakeMeanderCPW.
+The instructio is the same as MakeMeanderCPW.

 ### How to use macros
 1. CreateFluxTrap